Waqar-107/C-Basics/README.md

   ```

 - The FileStream class in the System.IO namespace helps in reading from, writing to and closing files.
-  You need to create a FileStream object to create a new file or open an existing file.
+  we need to create a FileStream object to create a new file or open an existing file.
 The syntax for creating a FileStream object is as follows −

   ```csharp
   FileStream <object_name> = new FileStream( <file_name>, <FileMode Enumerator>,